informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

   You can modify this to sort based on other columns of the table that the scalar column belongs to.
 Or use the `"num_occurrences": true` to refer to the "Number of occurences" column.

 The following is an example of visible-columns annotation payload for defining facets.
-You can find more examples in [here](facet-examples.md) and use [this document](facet-json-structure.md) to learn more about the structure of facet.
+Please refer to [this document](facet.md) to learn more about the structure of facet and find more examples.

 ```
 "filter": {